weron33/GAN-MNIST-in-Keras/README.md

   - load method, to load model from filepath.
   - plot method, to plot models' train history.

+File with name main.py is a some sort of workspace.
+So it shows an example how to call my classes.
+All changes in models should be prepared in ml_model.py.

 Feel free to modify and use this code as much as You like.